Bhuvan-Agarwal05/Data-Structure-Coding-in-C/README.md

                 8) Deletion Of The Node From Any Position Of The Linked List.
                 9) Reverse The Linked List.
                 10) Display The Linked List.

+# Implementation-Of-Stack-Using-Array :
+  Basic Operations Included =>

+                1) Push / Insert Data Into The Stack.
+                2) Pop / Delete The Top Most Data From The Stack.
+                3) Peek / Print The Top Most Data From The Stack.
+                4) Display / Traverse The Data In The Stack.

+# Implementation-Of-Stack-Using-Linked-List :
+  Basic Operations Included =>

+                1) Push / Insert Data Into The Stack.
+                2) Pop / Delete The Top Most Data From The Stack.
+                3) Peek / Print The Top Most Data From The Stack.
+                4) Display / Traverse The Data In The Stack.